 Recent studies have drawn attention to concern that infertility treatment exposure may also increase cardio-metabolic risk.
 Low birth weight and preterm birth are tied to cardiovascular disease risk and mortality later in adult life.
 Both adverse birth outcomes are increased among singletons and twins conceived by in vitro fertilization (IVF) and among children conceived techniques apart from ART compared to children conceived naturally.
 These adverse birth outcomes of children conceived by infertility treatment may serve as an indicator of increased cardio-metabolic risk later in life.
 Increased risk among those having good birth outcomes, however, cannot be ruled out.
 The timing of puberty is also of interest, as some pubertal markers appear altered after IVF conception and early adrenarche may confer additional cardio-metabolic risks.
 Few studies have followed children conceived by non-ART treatment.
 As such, the cardio-metabolic status of children exposed to infertility treatment inclusive of ART remains unclear.

 The Upstate KIDS Follow-Up Study, a collaborative effort among the Epidemiology and Biostatistics & Bioinformatics Branches at NICHD and the University at Albany School of Public Health, will continue the follow-up of approximately 3,200 children from the original cohort through age 8 years primarily by annual questionnaires.
-A subgroup will be invited to participate in a home visit program where measurements of cardio-metabolic risk along with biospecimens will be collected from mothers and their children.
+A subgroup will be invited to participate in a home/clinic visit program where measurements of cardio-metabolic risk along with biospecimens will be collected from mothers and their children.
 Lastly, all children will be asked to donate a saliva sample by mail when they reach age 8 years.

 For more information on the Upstate KIDS Follow-Up Study, visit www.upstatekidsstudy.org.